hummingbird-project/hummingbird/README.md

 ## Hummingbird Extensions

-Hummingbird is designed to require the least number of dependencies possible, but this means many features are unavailable to the core libraries.
-Additional features are provided through extensions.
-The Hummingbird repository comes with a `HummingbirdFoundation` library that contains a number of features that can only really be implemented with the help of Foundation.
-This include JSON encoding/decoding, URLEncodedForms, static file serving, and cookies.
+Hummingbird is designed in a modular manner and many features that are unavailable in the core libraries are provided through extension modules.

 Extensions provided in other repositories include